This is a “quadrat”, or measurement grid, to estimate percent cover in a one-meter area. You use it in vegetation surveys.

 A paper label would quickly degrade.
 I use these weatherproof labels, item number OL1825LP, from onlinelabels.com.
 Note that these are very small labels.
 You do not have much room on a slim tent pole.

 Even these tough labels would break down or wear off if left exposed.
 I cover the labels with transparent “heat shrink tubing”, often used in electronics to insulate wires.
 The size is 0.375″ (9.53mm) diameter.
 It is available from DigiKey, part number A038C-4-ND.
-A piece 2.4″ long is good for covering each label.
+It come in four-foot lengths, which you cut into short pieces to cover the labels.
+A piece about 2.4″ long is good for covering each label.
+You can cut 20 of these out of each four-foot length.

 Apply a label and slide the shrink tubing over it.